August 12, 1929

 March 25, 2006

-Singer, songwriter, and guitarist Alvis Edgar Owens Jr. ruled the country music scene for a period in the mid-1960s, producing a clear, twangy, danceable sound that he repeated across dozens of chart-topping singles.
-Though he would later become a fixture on television through the success of Hee Haw, Owens is best remembered by fans and those younger stars he has influenced for timeless hits like “Act Naturally” (#1, 1963) and “My Heart Skips a Beat” (#1, 1964).
+Though he would later become a fixture on television through the success of Hee Haw, Owens is best remembered by fans and the younger stars he has influenced with timeless hits like “Act Naturally” (#1, 1963) and “My Heart Skips a Beat” (#1, 1964).

 His early life followed the classic Depression-era Dust Bowl family stereotype.
 Sharecroppers from North Texas near the Oklahoma border, his family moved west to Arizona in 1937, barely making ends meet.
 Having experienced the depths of poverty, Owens began playing the honky-tonks of Phoenix and Mesa, Arizona, to make money, learn a trade, and stay away from the harsh conditions of farm labor.

 00:00 / 00:00